Back

 Travel insurance when pregnant

 You should ensure you have the correct travel insurance when you travel.
 Your provider will need to know about your pregnancy as well as any other medical conditions to ensure you are properly covered whilst you are away.
 This should also give you the option to cancel your trip if any complication arises with your pregnancy that prevents you from travelling.
+Once you have had your baby, you could also look into health insurance for families to continue the coverage for the rest of your time abroad.

 Related News